Bio

-Phil Cummings is an award winning author of over seventy books for children (from picture books to novels) in a career that has spanned thirty years.
+Phil Cummings is an award winning author of over a hundred books for children (from picture books to novels) in a career that began in 1989.

 His work has been published in Australia, New Zealand, U.S, Japan, China, South Korea, Canada, U.K. and throughout Europe.

-He is a registered teacher and has been a Premier’s Reading Challenge Ambassador in South Australia since its inception in 2004.
+He was a teacher for twenty two years but now writes full time.
+He has been a Premier’s Reading Challenge Ambassador in South Australia since its inception in 2004.

+Phil has had a number of CBCA Notable Books.
 Phil’s book ‘Boy’ Illustrated by Shane Devries and published by Scholastic Press was the Winner of the Children’s Peace Literature Award 2017 and shortlisted for WAYBRA – Western Australian children’s choice awards – February 2018.
 Children’s Book Council of Australia Awards – Notable Book 2018 and was shortlisted for Book of the Year in the Early Childhood category.
+BOY was also named as an outstanding book for children with disabilities by the International Board of Books for Young people in Switzerland.

-‘Feathers’ Illustrated by Phil Lesnie and Published by Scholastic Press was a Children’s Book Council of Australia Notable Book in 2018.
+‘Feathers’ Illustrated by Phil Lesnie and Published by Scholastic Press, was shortlisted for the Prime Minister’s Literary Awards and was also named a Children’s Book Council of Australia Notable Book in 2018.

 In 2008 Phil’s novel Danny Allen was here, a book based on Phil’s childhood memories of growing up in a small country town, was shortlisted for the prestigious Children’s Literature Awards at the Adelaide Festival of Arts.
 In 2012 The SA Primary Schools Festival of Music commissioned John Schumann of Redgum fame, to write a suite of songs based on Danny Allen was here.
 This saw 300 primary school choirs perform in over twenty concerts at the Adelaide Festival Theatre and regional theatres.